OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/event-hubs/event-hubs-resource-manager-namespace-event-hub-enable-capture.md

 ### <a name="captureenabled"></a>captureEnabled

-Habilite a Captura no hub de eventos.
+Habilite a captura no hub de eventos de saudação.

 ```json
 "captureEnabled":{